How to control grasshoppers using organic and least-toxic methods.

 Note: Ten adults per square yard are economically damaging to rangeland, according to the USDA.
 Smaller numbers can damage cropland or gardens, depending on crop type and age.
 A classic study showed that 6-7 adults per square yard on 10 acres of pasture ate as much as a cow.

-Grasshopper Control: Roto-till or cultivate crops in the spring to destroy overwintering eggs.
-Floating row covers can be used to protect small garden areas.
-For long-term grasshopper control, apply the biological pesticide Semaspore Bait (Nosema locustae) to hatching beds – field margins and other undisturbed grassy areas – when grasshoppers are young.
-Heavy infestations may require multiple applications.
-Spread EcoBran to areas where you are experiencing heavy grasshopper damage and require immediate control.
+Roto-till or cultivate crops in the spring to destroy overwintering eggs.
+Harvest-Guard row covers can be used to protect small garden areas.
+For long-term grasshopper protection, apply Organic Semaspore Bait (Nosema locustae) to hatching beds – field margins and other undisturbed grassy areas – when grasshoppers are young.
+Heavy infestations may require multiple Semaspore applications.
+Spread EcoBran or apply botanical insecticides to areas where you are experiencing heavy grasshopper damage and require a quick-kill.

 Read our pamphlet on How to Control Grasshoppers with Modern Baits here.